Azure/azure-iot-sdk-c/doc/threading_notes.md

 Applications may also use the non \_LL\_ API set, which is also known as the "convenience layer."

-Just like the \_LL\_ layer, IoTHub API's ending in Async queue work to be performed later and do not block waiting for the service accepting or rejecting the request.
+Just like the \_LL\_ layer, IoT Hub API's ending in Async queue work to be performed later and do not block waiting for the service accepting or rejecting the request.
 The difference is that the convenience layer itself automatically takes care of sending the data.
 In other words, there is no `DoWork`.
 The convenience layer does this for you automatically by spinning a worker thread to implicitly `DoWork` for your application.
 The convenience layer also performs locking, allowing a given `IOTHUB_DEVICE_CLIENT_HANDLE` to be safely used by  different threads.

 ## How to specify between the \_LL\_ and convenience layers